 Original Broadway Cast, 2000 (BMG) (4 / 5) A great pleasure of experiencing this show live was seeing how well Terrence McNally’s script melded with show-tune novice David Yazbek’s music and lyrics.
 Based on a hit film from England, The Full Monty concerns a group of unemployed guys who resort to stripping in a club to earn some dough.
 The property really needed a contemporary voice to make it believable as a musical — and, in Yazbek, that’s what it got.
 The pop-tinged songs sound effortless, the lyrics as natural as dialogue coming from the mouths of these working-class men and the women in their lives.
 Modern though the music sounds, Yazbek writes marvelously well along traditional musical theater lines, from the comically confessional “Scrap” (that’s what these laid-off steel workers feel like) to “Jeanette’s Showbiz Number,” sung with world-weary pizzazz by the great Kathleen Freeman.
 Irreverence abounds in André De Shields’s “Big Black Man” and in the show’s shining gem, “Big Ass Rock,” in which antihero Jerry (Patrick Wilson) and best-buddy Dave (John Ellison Conlee) use darkly humorous reverse psychology to talk a fellow worker and soon-to-be fellow stripper out of committing suicide.
 The show also has its poignant moments in “You Walk With Me” and “Breeze Off the River.”
 While the songs don’t pack the same punch here as they do onstage, this is still a great score to enjoy on recording. — Brooke Pierce

-Studio Cast, 2001 (Nonesuch) (5 / 5) Based on a play by Aristophanes, The Frogs was written by Stephen Sondheim and Burt Shevelove to be performed by the Yale Repertory Theatre in the university’s swimming pool.
-It had a one-week run with an ensemble that included three Yale School of Drama students who would be heard from again: Meryl Streep, Sigourney Weaver, and Christopher Durang.
+Studio Cast, 2001 (Nonesuch) (4 / 5) Based on a play by Aristophanes, The Frogs was written by Stephen Sondheim and Burt Shevelove to be performed by the Yale Repertory Theatre in the university’s swimming pool.
+It had a one-week run in 1974, with an ensemble that included three Yale School of Drama students who would be heard from again: Meryl Streep, Sigourney Weaver, and Christopher Durang.
 The show harkens back to the Sondheim-Shevelove-Larry Gelbart musical A Funny Thing Happened on the Way to the Forum in that both were freely based on ancient comic classics.
 This excellent recording of the brief score of The Frogs benefits from the luxury casting of Nathan Lane as the god Dionysos (“an aging juvenile of great charm”) and Brian Stokes Mitchell as his slave, Xanthias.
 The comic chemistry between these two is terrific, never more so than in the droll “Prologos: Invocation and Instructions to the Audience.”
 “Please don’t cough / It tends to throw the actors off,” Dionysos begs of the assembled theatergoers, going on to make further requests: “Please refrain / From candy wrapped in cellophane,” and “Please, don’t fart — there’s very little air and this is art.”
 In the equally funny title song, the chorus alternates between froggy noises and witty self-assessment (“Frogs! / We’re the frogs / The adorable frogs! / Not your hoity-toity intellectuals / Not your hippy-dippy homosexuals”).
-The only unconvincing moment of this world-premiere recording of the score comes when Shakespeare shows up in the person of Davis Gaines to sing the beautiful ballad “Fear No More” (with a text by the Bard himself, from Cymbeline).
-Gaines has displayed a powerful baritone in myriad musical theater roles over many years, but here he sounds tired and affected.
+The only disappointing moment of this world-premiere recording of the score comes when Shakespeare shows up in the person of Davis Gaines to sing the beautiful ballad “Fear No More” (with a text by the Bard himself, from Cymbeline).
+Gaines has displayed a gorgeous baritone in myriad musical theater roles over many years, but here he sounds tired and affected.

 The second part of this disc is devoted to songs from Evening Primrose, an hour-long musical that aired on ABC-TV in 1966.
 The teleplay by James Goldman concerns a struggling poet who remains in a Manhattan department store after closing time and there discovers — in the words of Frank Rich, who wrote notes for the Nonesuch recording — “a mysterious nocturnal society of eccentric shut-ins as well as the muse he’s been searching for, a sort of modern Rapunzel named Ella.”
 In the telecast, Charles was played by Anthony Perkins, Ella by Charmian Carr.
 Since it was never a stage musical and is unlikely ever to be one, Evening Primrose doesn’t warrant a lengthy review here, but it must be said that the four-song score contains two of the best ballads Sondheim ever wrote: Ella’s touching reminiscence “I Remember,” and the gorgeous duet “Take Me to the World.”
 For this recording, Charles and Ella are sung persuasively by Neil Patrick Harris and Theresa McCarthy.
 Both the Evening Primrose and Frogs tracks feature the American Theatre Orchestra, brilliantly conducted by Sondheim specialist Paul Gemignani.
-The CD boasts Nonesuch’s typically stunning recorded sound — powerful but not harsh, ambient but not overly reverberant, with great dynamic range. — Michael Portantiere
+The CD boasts Nonesuch’s typically stunning recorded sound: powerful but not harsh, ambient but not overly reverberant, with great dynamic range. — Michael Portantiere

 Off-Broadway Cast, 2002 (Original Cast Records) (2 / 5) Here was a wonderful idea for a musical: Bert Lahr in an adaptation of Volpone, with the action of that Ben Jonson classic moved to gold-rush Alaska.
 But the project was seemingly cursed from its inception.
 The creators of Foxy included the great lyricist Johnny Mercer; the wrong director, Robert Lewis; a constantly changing line-up of ineffective producers; and an inexperienced pair of book writers, Ring Lardner, Jr. and Ian McLellan Hunter, who refused to listen to Bert Lahr or pay attention to Jerome Robbins when he came in to help.
 The 1964 result was a ramshackle construction in which about half the score consisted of undramatic, shockingly trite numbers.
 But even when the ideas for the songs were poor, Mercer had great fun playing with words; and when the ideas were good, as in “Respectability,” “Many Ways to Skin a Cat,” “Money Isn’t Everything,” and “Bon Vivant,” he and composer Robert Emmett Dolan hit them out of the park. (“Bon Vivant” is a highlight, as the chorus serenades a fake English Lord with “Yoicks and zounds / And Elizabethan sounds / What a bon vivant is he!”)
 Unfortunately, this recording of the Musicals Tonight! staged concert presentation of the show falls short.
 John Flynn is much too sweet as the scheming Doc; Rudy Roberson, given the impossible task of following Bert Lahr, seems to have no comic chops at all; and the single-piano accompaniment is dull.
 (Note: Bruce Yeko’s private label S.P.M. released on LP a live recording of a performance by the Broadway cast, but it has sound problems.
 Box Office Records issued both an album titled Bert Lahr on Stage, Screen and Radio, which includes two very good, live Foxy tracks, and Johnny Mercer Sings, featuring a delightful 10-song demo of the score.) — David Wolf